Chart Color Schemes

 Acacia Gardens has shown very soft population growth performance across periods assessed by AreaSearch

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, the suburb of Acacia Gardens' population is estimated at around 3,744 as of Feb 2026.
-This reflects an increase of 76 people (2.1%) since the 2021 Census, which reported a population of 3,668 people.
-The change is inferred from the resident population of 3,714, estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 17 validated new addresses since the Census date.
+The population of the suburb of Acacia Gardens is estimated at around 3,744 as of Feb 2026.
+This reflects an increase of 76 people since the 2021 Census, which reported a population of 3,668 people.
+The change is inferred from the resident population of 3,714 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 17 validated new addresses since the Census date.
 This level of population equates to a density ratio of 3,744 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
-Population growth for the suburb was primarily driven by overseas migration that contributed approximately 56.99999999999999% of overall population gains during recent periods.
+Population growth for the area was primarily driven by overseas migration that contributed approximately 56.99999999999999% of overall population gains during recent periods.

 Frequently Asked Questions - Population